All Episodes

 They all just say the same thing.

-They're like a bunch of zombies, or as I call them, the media uh blue check mark mob on Twitter.
+They're like a bunch of zombies, or as I call them, the media blue check mark mob on Twitter.

 Listen.

-And when he pushes talking points that are meant to flirt with and stoke white backlash, he does so in a coded way with dog whistles about education.
+When he pushes talking points that are meant to flirt with and stoke white backlash, he does so in a coded way with dog whistles about education.

-Racial language and and and dog whistles, quite frankly.
+Racial language and dog whistles, quite frankly.

 Some of it was dog whistle.